syssi/esphome-jk-bms/README.md

 ```

-The RS485-TTL jack of the BMS can be attached to any UART pins of the ESP.
+The UART-TTL (labeled as `RS485`) socket of the BMS can be attached to any UART pins of the ESP.
 A hardware UART should be preferred because of the high baudrate (115200 baud).
 The connector is called 4 Pin JST with 1.25mm pitch.

 ## Installation